Trainer-AJ/Intralot-Training/Devops/readme.md

-Chnage made by git-of-aj
+Chnage made by trainer-AJ

-in the branch conflict
+in the branch conflict demo by AJ